 General Data Protection Regulation (GDPR)...

-GDPR has arrived and it affects every business in the UK. timeware® 2018 sees the introduction of the GDPR control which will assist companies to work within the data protection rules.
+GDPR has arrived and it affects every business in the UK. timeware’s customisable GDPR controls ensure companies work within their own data protection rules.

 The General Data Protection Regulation (GDPR) (Regulation (EU) 2016/679) is a regulation by which the European Parliament, the Council of the European Union and the European Commission intend to strengthen and unify data protection for all individuals within the European Union (EU).

 What does this mean for a company using a timeware® workforce management system?

 Customer care will organise a meeting where a timeware® technician will discuss your company’s GDPR policy with your GDPR data controller.